jaskaran1031/Assignment3Comp3040/index.md

 ## Manitoba towns' info API
-This API provides information of each city/ town in Manitoba, including population, the number of hospitals, the number of police stations, the number of museums, and the number of universities/ colleges.
+This API provides information of each city/town in Manitoba, including population, the number of hospitals, the number of police stations, the number of museums, and the number of universities/colleges.

 ### API documentation